aondodawid/Stats-Card/README.md

 # Stats Card

 Simple landing page created wth css and html technologies

+To start landing page You need to donload all files and open them in the browser